 - You’ll need to choose an upscaler to use.
 There are several options available by default, but you can also download additional models from here.
 ESRGAN_4x is a popular choice.

 - Now it’s time to set the parameters for your upscaling process.
-For the best results with SD upscaling, we recommend using a high number of steps (100-150), a high CFG scale (between 8 and 15), and a low denoising strength (around 0.1 to 0.2).
+For the best results with SD upscaling, I’d recommend using a high number of steps (100-150), a high CFG scale (between 8 and 15), and a low denoising strength (around 0.1 to 0.2).
 You can also use the width and height settings to specify the tile size – a common choice is 512×512.

 - When you’re ready, click on the “Generate” button to begin the upscaling process.
 This will double the size of your image (for example, a 512×512 image will become 1024×1024).